Ukraine aid grows to near $14B in $1.5T government bill

 Republicans accused Biden of moving too slowly to help Ukraine and NATO nations assisting it, and to impose sanctions against Russia and its president, Vladimir Putin.
 Democrats say time was needed to bring along European allies that rely heavily on Russian energy sources.
 And a bipartisan push to ban Russian oil imports had grown perhaps unstoppable before Biden announced Tuesday that he would do that on his own.

-By midday Tuesday, lawmakers had still not released the overall bill, which would finance federal agencies this year and include the Ukraine aid.
+By dinner time Tuesday, lawmakers had still not released the overall bill, which would finance federal agencies this year and include the Ukraine aid.
 But details of the sweeping bill were beginning to emerge and its passage, probably in coming days, was not in doubt.

 “War in Europe has focused the energies of Congress to getting something done and getting it done fast,” said Senate Majority Leader Chuck Schumer, D-N.Y.

-Lawmakers had other motivations to approve the overall bill as well.
+Lawmakers had other motivations to approve the $1.5 trillion bill as well.
 Failure to do so by Saturday would prompt an election-year shutdown of federal agencies, a damaging blow that lawmakers were eager to avoid.
 And the legislation contained wins for both parties.

 Democrats won around $15 billion for a fresh round of spending for vaccines, testing and treatments for COVID-19, including $5 billion for fighting the pandemic around the world.
+That was below Biden’s $22.5 billion request.

-Republicans said they’d prevailed in paying for the entire amount by pulling back unspent money from previously enacted legislation.
+Republicans said they’d forced Democrats to pay for the entire amount by pulling back unspent money from past legislation.
+The money would come from previously approved spending for combating COVID and for helping states cope with pandemic costs, said one person who spoke on condition of anonymity because they weren’t authorized to discuss the legislation publicly.

 The overall measure was on track to increase overall defense and domestic spending over last year’s levels, though exact figures were not yet available.
 No. 2 Senate GOP leader John Thune of South Dakota said Republicans were happy with the boost for the military.

-Senate Minority Leader Mitch McConnell, R-Ky., said the measure would provide loan guarantees to Poland to help it replace aircraft it is sending Ukraine to help it fend off Russia.
+Senate Minority Leader Mitch McConnell, R-Ky., said the measure would provide loan guarantees to Poland to help it replace aircraft it is sending Ukraine.
 “It’s been like pulling teeth” to get Democrats to agree to some of the defense spending, he said.
 But he added, “It’s an important step.
 It needs to be passed.
 It needs to be passed quickly.”

 Sen. Ben Cardin, D-Md., a sponsor of a bipartisan effort to win billions to help the pandemic-battered restaurant industry, said that initiative had not survived due to GOP opposition.